Tuesday, August 3, 2010

 Hong Kong

-The ports were like nothing I have seen before: miles upon miles of containers stacked 10-high waiting to be loaded onto ships that are waiting to transport Chinese goods all over the world, like an LA traffic jam.
-Dozens of 3-football-field-length ships are being loaded at once on massive cranes, while others, unable to get a birth are being unloaded in the harbor and open water by barges and floating cranes.
-Cruise ships, ferries, private boats and yachts plow the water everywhere.
+The ports were like nothing I have seen before: miles upon miles of containers stacked 10-high waiting to be loaded onto ships that are waiting to transport Chinese goods all over the world, like

 We located ourselves in one of the only budget accommodation options in Hong Kong, Mirador Mansion: a massive tenement with thousands of apartments that have been turned into dozens of small guest houses throughout the building.
 The neighborhood around features Indians and Africans, touting tailoring services, fake watches and purses or guest houses and generally loitering.
 The room was bite sized, but clean and had air conditioning and was a perfect location to explore the city.